Uniswap/flashblocks_number_contract/README.md

 # FlashblockNumber Contract

-A smart contract for tracking flashblock indices on Unichain, enabling onchain contracts to be aware of their current flashblock position within L2 blocks
+A smart contract for tracking [flashblock](https://github.com/flashbots/rollup-boost/blob/c16d1c187dc4bf7179a1d4727689a31cb0429de1/specs/flashblocks.md) ranges on Unichain, enabling smart contracts to revert if their function calls do not fall within the specified flashblock bounds.

 ## Overview

-The Flashblocks Number Contract provides a simple and onchain way to track and expose the current flashblock index within each L2 block on Unichain.
+The Flashblocks Number Contract provides a simple and onchain method for checking if your current transaction exists within a given range of flashblocks.
+Similar to the common Solidity pattern of functions providing a `deadline` argument that is checked against `block.number`, this contract emulates `block.number`, but for Flashblocks.
 Similar to how Solidity's `block.number` provides block-level granularity, this contract enables flashblock-level granularity for time-sensitive applications using the `FlashblockNumber.getFlashblockNumber()` function.

-If you are new to Flashblocks, [see the specification for more details](https://github.com/flashbots/rollup-boost/blob/c16d1c187dc4bf7179a1d4727689a31cb0429de1/specs/flashblocks.md)

 ## Deploy